glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

 the farm.

-When converting this into input that is sent to the rewards-simulator-detailed endpoint, the `farm_id` is automatically assigned (each farm has an ID that increments by 1), the `asset_id` is automatically set to "glw", the `region_id` is automatically set to "simulation", the `weekly_carbon_credits` is scaled up by a factor of 1e18 from what the user inputs, the protocol deposit value is scaled up by a factor of 1e18 from the user inputs, the `assets_required` is set equal to the protocol deposit divided by the asset price and then scaled up by a factor of 1e18, the rewards address is randomized, and the `first_week` and `weeks_alive` are set to the values provided by the user.
+When converting this into input that is sent to the rewards-simulator-detailed endpoint, the `weeklyImpactAssets` is scaled up by a factor of 1e18 from what the user inputs, the protocol deposit value is scaled up by a factor of 1e6 from the user inputs, the `assetsRequired` is set equal to the user-set protocol deposit divided by the user-set asset price and then scaled up by a factor of 1e18, the rewards address is randomized, and the `firstWeek` and `weeksAlive` are set to the values provided by the user.

 The user interface accepts floating point inputs from the user for all values that are going to be scaled up when they are submitted to the API endpoint.

+An 'import v1 farms' button exists at the bottom which allows the user to toggle importing the v1 farms.
+If the user does enable this toggle, the visualization will tell the API to load the v1 farms, which means that more competitions may be added and a bunch of solar farms will be added to the final output.

 A 'simulate rewards' button exists at the bottom of the input designer which will send all of the farms to the rewards-simulator-detailed endpoint and then parse the response and present the rewards visualization.

+### The Output Visualization

+The output visualization shows each competition that appeared in the output, allowing the user to switch between competitions.
+When viewing the outputs for a specific competition, the user has the ability to look at the per-week visualization or the per-farm visualization.

 ### The Per-Week Visualization